VorwerkD/olaf/README.md

 # olaf
 olaf-bot
-A introductory bot, developed by Vorwerk index.js stores 99% of the code ( which i intend on changing) Very much WIP, join my discord to chat or give suggestions https://discord.gg/GUKXv7j
+A introductory bot, developed by Vorwerk
+\nindex.js stores 99% of the code ( which i intend on changing)
+\nVery much WIP, join my discord to chat or give suggestions https://discord.gg/GUKXv7j